godspeedsystems/gs-documentation/docs/microservices-framework/authentication/overview.md

-# Authentication
+# Overview
 :::tip Note
 Currently the job of Authentication is left to the individual plugins.
 :::
-The framework provides authorization, to verify if any event/model is authorized to access specific information or is allowed to execute certain actions.
+The framework delegates authentication responsibilities to individual plugins.
+Additionally, for other microservices, you have the flexibility to integrate various secret mechanisms.
+Copy the respective index.ts file and customize it to add logic based on your specific needs.

 ## Event spec
 Add authn: true or authn: false in the event DSL to enable or disable authentication for any event.